 Wi-Fi motion sensing uses the disruption of Wi-Fi signals between devices to detect movement.
 When someone walks between two Wi-Fi nodes, they interrupt the signal path, creating a detectable pattern that TOMMY uses to identify motion.

 Unlike PIR sensors that require line-of-sight and can miss motion behind furniture, Wi-Fi sensing detects movement through walls and obstacles.
-It provides whole-room coverage from just two nodes.
+It provides whole-room coverage from two nodes.

 The current version detects all movement including pets, curtains, fans, and other moving objects.
 Future versions will include filtering, but for now you can adjust the sensitivity slider to reduce small movement detection.